 Parent Support Study

 This program is offered as a research study examining three types of support for bereaved parents who have lost a child to cancer.
-The study is jointly sponsored by Memorial Sloan Kettering Cancer Cancer, St. Jude Children's Hospital, and Children's Hospital of Philadelphia; however, families need not have received care from one of these institutions.
+The study is jointly sponsored by University of Miami, Memorial Sloan Kettering Cancer Cancer, St. Jude Children's Hospital, and Children's Hospital of Philadelphia; however, families need not have received care from one of these institutions.
 Because this is a research study, the type of support you will receive will be randomly assigned.
 If you are assigned to receive counseling, you will participate in either a therapy that focuses on grief support and expressing your feelings or a therapy that focuses on your grief and sense of meaning, purpose, and identity.
 The counseling will be provided through videoconferencing and all activities for this study can be completed in your home.
 If you are not assigned to receive counseling through the study, you will be provided with informational materials aimed at helping you through this difficult time.
 There will be no charge for any support offered through the study.

 You are 18 years or older